Secure By Design

 Secure Software Build Pipelines and SBOM Integration

 For an SBOM to be truly effective, it must be embedded within secure development pipelines rather than bolted on as an afterthought.
 Reproducible builds ensure that the same source code always produces identical output, making it possible to verify that distributed binaries match their claimed origins.
 Build provenance tracking, supported by frameworks like SLSA, provides an auditable record of where and how software was built.
-Finally, ephemeral build environments—temporary, clean environments spun up for each build and destroyed afterwards—prevent persistent threats from compromising the pipeline over time.
+Finally, ephemeral build environments — temporary, clean environments spun up for each build and destroyed afterward — prevent persistent threats from compromising the pipeline over time.

 Why SBOM Matters for Critical Industries